Frequently Asked Questions

 For a typical engagement, consisting of a business plan, financial forecast, and investor presentation, the typical time to completion is 6-8 weeks, as illustrated below.
 The actual time can be influenced by the quality of your existing materials, the level of your participation, the complexity of your market and business model, and our current workload.

-Yes, for a "rush" fee - generally a 50% premium.
-We typically work on multiple projects at any point in time, and rush projects can strain our schedules.
+Yes, but we may need to charge a “rush” fee.
+We typically work on multiple projects at any point in time, and rush projects can strain our schedules or inconvenience other clients.

 Only if you're always right.
 One of our jobs is to help you avoid mistakes.
 We'll challenge your ideas and assumptions so that you'll be ready for the tough questions when you meet with investors.